movestore/movestore.github.io/copilot-r-sdk.md

 ```

 ##### Limitation
 - You cannot use  `data` as a parameter name.
-This is reserved for the input that is passed on from the previous App.
+This is reserved for the input that is passed on from the previous App, see below.

 #### Input from previous App
 In order to be able to use the result of the previous App in the Workflow, the last parameter of the R function must be named `data`.
+Note that the data type (IO type) of `data` is defining your App's input type that you need to specify at App initialization.
 ```
 # With input from other apps
 rFunction = function(data) {